davmac314/tosaithe/README.md

 I began writing Tosaithe when I was experimenting with writing a "toy" OS kernel.
 Not being satisfied with other alternatives, for various reasons, I decided (in the true spirit of OS development) to write one myself.
-I had originally toyed with the Stivale2 protocol, but would prefer something lighter-weight.
-Stivale2 seems like a good protocol for getting kernels off the ground quickly, because it can do lot of setup for you; implementing a complete Stivale2 loader on the other hand seems like a major undertaking.
+I had originally toyed with the Stivale2 protocol, but would prefer something lighter-weight and had some other minor concerns.
+Stivale2 seems like a good protocol for getting kernels off the ground quickly, because it can do lot of setup for you;
+implementing a complete Stivale2 loader on the other hand seems like a major undertaking.

 (There is a partial Stivale2 implementation in the source tree but it is no longer included as part of the build.
 It worked as proof-of-concept for very particular kernels but is nowhere near being spec compliant, and I have little personal interest in completing it.
-If you need a Stivale2 loader, look for "Limine").
+If you need a Stivale2 loader, look for "Limine"; however, even Limine has essentially deprecated Stivale2 and now has its own namesake protocol.
+The new protocol addresses one of the main issues I had with Stivale2 - specifically that it required kernel to be loaded at a particular physical address, at least before relocation - the Limine protocol instead loads the kernel to an arbitrary physical address and maps it to the chosen virtual address, which was a decision already taken in the design of Tosaithe).

 Tosaithe mainly serves now as: